HVTN/hvtn.github.io/submissions.md

 - Critical theory related to literature, philosophy, aesthetics
 - Include an abstract alongside the submission
-- Maximum of 3000 words for the submission
+- Maximum of 4000 words for the submission
 - Maximum of 500 words for the abstract

 ### Submitting Fine Art

 - Submissions considered for both body and cover
-- Will accept 2-dimensional work including photography
+- HVTN will consider 2-dimensional work including photography
-- Will accept both representational and non-representational work
+- HVTN will consider both representational and non-representational work
-- Submit works as *individual* JPEGs
+- Submit works as individual JPEGs
 - Minimum resolution of 300 dpi

 <small> _By submitting to HVTN you agree to our [terms and conditions]({{ "/hvtn-tos.pdf" | prepend: site.baseurl }}){: target="_blank"}._</small>